alesandroLang/docker-django/README.md

   Does build the image with an updated base image and store it within the [official docker registry](https://hub.docker.com/r/alang/django).

 - **verify**
-  Verifies each commit on master and each pull request by building the docker image.
+  Verifies each pull request by building the docker image.

 - **create-update-pr**
   Create a pull request whenever a new version of Django, Gunicorn or pytz is available.